Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Generalized Chambolle--Pock Algorithm

-The Generalized Chambolle--Pock algorithm \eqref{eqhybalg} has appeared in the literature under different names, like Alternating Proximal Gradient Method~\cite{ma16}, Generalized Alternating Direction Method of Multipliers~\cite{den15}, or Preconditioned ADMM~\cite{bre17,sun19}.
-The convergence results derived in this section generalize previously known results.\\
+The Generalized Chambolle--Pock algorithm \eqref{eqhybalg} has appeared in the literature under different names, such as Alternating Proximal Gradient Method~\cite{ma16}, Generalized Alternating Direction Method of Multipliers~\cite{den15}, or Preconditioned ADMM~\cite{bre17,sun19}.
+The convergence results derived in this section generalize previously known results.

-If $K=\mathrm{Id}$ and we set $\eta=1/\tau$, we recover the Chambolle--Pock algorithm form I, to minimize $\dg{\tilde{f}}+\g\circ L$, with $\dg{\tilde{f}}=\ff + \langle\cdot,c\rangle$.
+If $K=\mathrm{Id}$ and we set $\eta=1/\tau$, we recover the Chambolle--Pock algorithm form I, to minimize $\dg{\tilde{f}}+\g\circ L$ with $\dg{\tilde{f}}=\ff + \langle\cdot,c\rangle$.
 Indeed, in that case, the first two updates become:

-Therefore, the Generalized Chambolle--Pock indeed generalizes the Chambolle--Pock algorithm to any linear operator $K$.
-But we can remark that setting $\eta=1/\tau$ is not allowed in Theorem 5.1.
-So, to extend the range of parameters to $\tau\sigma\|L\|^2\leq 1$ and $\tau\eta\|K\|^2\leq1$, we now analyze the algorithm from another point of view: we show that it is a Douglas--Rachford algorithm in a primal--dual space.
-This analysis is inspired by the one of O'Connor and Vandenberghe~\cite{oco18}, showing that the Chambolle--Pock algorithm is a primal--dual Douglas--Rachford algorithm (in a different way than in Section~\ref{secnaq} with $\bl{Q}=0$, mentioned by Yan~\cite{yan18}).
+Therefore, the Generalized Chambolle--Pock algorithm indeed generalizes the Chambolle--Pock algorithm to any linear operator $K$.
+But we remark that setting $\eta=1/\tau$ is not allowed in \cref{thm51}.
+So, to extend the range of parameters to $\tau\sigma\|L\|^2\leq 1$ and $\tau\eta\|K\|^2\leq1$, we now analyze the algorithm from another point of view: we show that it is a Douglas--Rachford algorithm \br{in an augmented space.
+This analysis is inspired by and generalizes the analysis of the Chambolle--Pock algorithm by O'Connor and Vandenberghe~\cite{oco18}.}